Cricket World Cup: Mitchell Santner takes five wickets to lead New Zealand to comfortable win over Netherlands

-Spinner Mitchell Santner picked up five wickets while Will Young (70) and Rachin Ravindra 51 (51) contributed with the bat; England meet Bangladesh on Tuesday live on Sky Sports Cricket from 5.30am (6am first ball).
+Spinner Mitchell Santner picked up five wickets while Will Young (70) and Rachin Ravindra (51) contributed with the bat - England meet Bangladesh on Tuesday live on Sky Sports Cricket from 5.30am (6am first ball)

 New Zealand claimed a second straight World Cup victory after beating the Netherlands by 99 runs at Rajiv Gandhi International Stadium in Hyderabad.